monikastrah/431-2020/classes/class16/README.md

 - "What can a linear model tell us about ..."
 - "How strong is the association between ..."

 often yield reasonable choices for Project A, not to suggest that those are the only reasonable choices.
+Try not to use the exact same style of research question in all three Analyses in your Project A. Mix things up a bit.
+I also strongly recommend you avoid the use of the word "correlate" in a research question.
+Everything is correlated with everything else, at least a little.

 ## Announcements